Between the Lions: Segments

-The Un-People: An animated segment aimed at teaching kids their prefixes.
+The Un-People: A Mo Willems-styled cartoon segment aimed at teaching kids their prefixes.
 The main character is "young" Monica Maxwell, a bespectacled Black girl about 8 years old who seems to have an inordinate amount of trouble with a group of rambunctious rhinos or other misfortunes.
 The segment always begins with the rhinos running amok (or other non-rhino-related situations, such as when Monica marches down a street in a parade), usually in Monica's house.
 The clever, resourceful girl somehow manages to subdue or round up the rhinos, for example, putting them in a zippered bag (not all these segments have a relationship with rhinos).
 And, suddenly, the evil Un-People come along and "un-zip" the bag, causing the rhinos to run free again and resume their rampage of destruction (or other misfortune not caused by the animals.)
 But when the crime-fighting Re-People appear, they "re-zip" the bag, and the destruction of the charging rhinos stops, or other misfortune-quelling results.
 This segment is a parody of common superhero-themed cartoons such as the Justice League.
-There are at least two skits that did not feature rhinos—the "undressed"/"redressed" skit where a marching band is seen without clothes, only to get redressed in their outfits, and the "unbuttoned"/"rebuttoned" skit where Monica is seen playing in the snow, with her coat becoming unbuttoned and then finally rebuttoned.
+There are at least two skits that did not feature rhinos—the "undressed"/"redressed" skit where a marching band is seen without clothes, only to get redressed in their outfits, and the "unbuttoned"/"rebuttoned" skit where Monica is seen in the cold winter day while struggling to button her parka, with her parka becoming unbuttoned and then finally rebuttoned.

 Silent E: A sly criminal, Silent E, can make the vowel sounds say their names and changes the words without a silent e into words with a silent e, for example: he changes a cub (which resembles Leona) into a cube, a tub into a tube, a twin into twine and a can into a cane.
 In each segment, Silent E is carted off to jail by a policeman.
 Silent E then writes a note to the policeman, which usually reads something like, "Sure do like that pin/cap you're wearing!
 I would love to get a closer look!"
 The policeman then remarks, "Well, sure!
 I don't see any harm in that!"
 The policeman hands the object to Silent E, who then easily escapes by using either the policeman's pin and turning it into a pine to climb out the window or the policeman's cap and turning it into a cape to fly out the window.
 Either way, after that, the policeman shouts, "Well, Silent E, you may have slipped out of my grasp this time, but mark my words: I'll get you YET!!!!"